Xyene/Pycraft/README.md

 ![Pycraft terrain](https://dl.dropboxusercontent.com/u/67341745/ivybits/Pycraft.jpg)

-I've attempted to keep things as true to the vanilla Minecraft as possible, but some things were not possible due to the nature of Python.
+I've attempted to keep things as true to the vanilla Minecraft as possible, but some things were not possible due to the performance of Python.

-* Chunks are 8x8 rather than 16x16 to speed up both chunk generation and rendering.
+* Chunks are 8x8 rather than 16x16 to speed up both chunk generation and rendering
-* Currently operates at 40 ticks/second
+* Currently operates at 40 ticks/second: more "snappy"

-Keep in mind that this is very much a work in progress, so things may change for the better from one day to the next.

 Usage
 -----